ktakashi/sagittarius-scheme/README.md

 it for you.
 Make sure you need to go to the GC directory and type following command;

-    % ./configure --enable-threads=pthreads --enable-parallel-mark
+    % ./configure --enable-threads=pthreads --enable-parallel-mark --enable-large-config
     % make
     % make install

+Note: I beleive most of UNIX like environment already have Boehm GC runtime in its software management system such as `apt-get`.
+I recommend to use it as long as I don't include it in Sagittarius.

-NOTE: On CYGWIN, cmake does not find `gc.h` by default (at least on my environment), you might need to give `--prefix=/usr` option to configure script.
+Note: On Cygwin, cmake does not find `gc.h` by default (at least on my environment), you might need to give `--prefix=/usr` option to configure script.

 ## Build on UNIX like environment